 - References for continued education in using flower essences

 - The theory and history of how the healing power of flower essence therapy was discovered

 - How new flower essences are being developed

-Claire Mortimer speaks for 75 minutes and shows slides.
+Claire Mortimer gives a slide presentation and speaks for 75 minutes.
 Recorded Q&A with the audience follows.
-Sylene Almeida, MD, a pediatrician from Brazil and a medium, describes on a recorded vid, how she uses flower essences together with energy medicine along with her outcomes.
+Sylene Almeida, MD, a pediatrician from Brazil and a medium, describes how she uses flower essences together with energy medicine.
+She illuminates the good outcomes she has had.

 Online and user-friendly.

 Claire Mortimer ‘s medical training took place at Yale University.
 She has had an accomplished medical career for more than 35 years.
 After she became Board Certified as a Family Practice Nurse Practitioner, she worked at UC-San Francisco, at SF General Hospital for 20 years.
 She was also on Family Practice Residency Faculty for Dartmouth College in Maine.
 Claire has trained extensively in the Bach Flower Essence approach, and she has also gone through advanced training with the Flower Essence Society.